Winston-503/unsupervised_algorithms/Unsupervised Learning Algorithms.md

 - **Isomap**

-  Isomap (short for *Isometric Mapping*) сreates a graph by connecting each instance to it's nearest neighbors, and then reduces dimensionality while trying to preserve the *geodesic distances* (distance between two vertices in a graph) between the instances.
+  Isomap (short for *Isometric Mapping*) сreates a graph by connecting each instance to its nearest neighbors, and then reduces dimensionality while trying to preserve the *geodesic distances* (distance between two vertices in a graph) between the instances.

 - **t-SNE**